BahaaalHalabi01/horse_stable/README.md

 - Employee info
 - Be ably to assign a horse to an employee
 - Allow owners to access the data and see what their horse is doing.

+## TODOS
+- [] Hash passwords i know but i do not care for now, maybe use other auth way than password
+- [] Add stronghold for strong session when logging in
+- [] Generate test data
+- [] Can i link my try_from to the table creation code ? i do not want to use an orm, diy